Cloudddy/Cloud2/index.md

-## DarkBot
+## Cloud2

-DarkBot is a legendary bot for most of your needs.
+Cloud2 is a legendary bot for most of your needs.
 Fun Commands, Moderation, Images, what else would you need? *No warn command*

 Want to experiment with DarkBot before you start?
 [Join our Discord!](https://discord.gg/YQvTPCc)

 ### About

-DarkBot is coded by the newcomer for coding, DarkDev#3275.
+DarkBot is coded by the newcomer for coding, DarkDev#3743.
 DarkkBot was coded in discord.py, a Python Discord API Wrapper 🐍.

 ### Source Code

 Want the source code?
-[Click Here!](https://github.com/DarkkDev/DarkBot/blob/gh-pages/source.py)
+[Click Here!](https://github.com/Cloudddy/Cloud2/blob/gh-pages/bot.py)

 ### Other Projects

-I have not been just coding DarkBot, I also have another project.
+I have not been just coding Cloud2, I also have another project.
 Chloebot.
 Sometimes, if someone requests, I will make a custom bot for them.
 For now, it is private.
 Want to go to the main site?
 [Click Here](https://darkkdeveloper.github.io)

 ### Invite Link